AtomMaterialUI/mtslack/readme.md

 Switch the fonts used in the app with the font you've defined in the Slack Tweak Settings.

+#### Toggle Custom Monospace Font

+Switch the monospace font size and family used in the app with the font you've defined in the Slack Tweak Settings.

 #### Toggle Accent Color

 Switch the current theme's accent color with the one of your choice.
 You can set the desired color in the Slack Tweak Settings.

 ### Important Note!

 Please note that these tweaks rely on modifying the app realtime.
 There's a high chance further updates from Slack would break those tweaks.
 In this case please report to the repository, thanks!

 ----

 # Development

 ## Building styles

 This project consists in two parts:

 - The CLI, used for applying the styles
 - The Styles, written with Sass (Node-sass)